fishjam-dev/fishjam-docs/docs/introduction/basic_concepts.md

 is a purely server-side thing.
 It starts its work right after adding it to the server.
 On the other hand, a peer is something that has to **connect** to the server.
-Therefore, peers are allowed to open so-called signalling channels to the server.
+Therefore, peers are allowed to open so-called signaling channels to the server.
 See also [Example Scenarios](./example_scenarios.md).